A Pharma Company Is Sponsoring An iPhone App To Fight The Opioid Crisis It Helped Start

 “I know that sounds like, ‘What a crazy thing for a company that produces opioids to do,’” Tracy Mayne, Purdue’s executive director of medical affairs strategic research, told BuzzFeed News.
 “But it comes from that level of commitment to addressing the problem in the US.”

 Since 1996, OxyContin has generated billions for Purdue.
-The private, family-owned pharmaceutical company aggressively marketed the drug and long held an outsized market share: Its patent on the original formula didn’t expire until 2013.
+The private, family-owned pharmaceutical company aggressively marketed the drug and long held an outsized share of the market for extended-release prescription painkillers: Its patent on the original formula didn’t expire until 2013.
 In 2007, top executives pleaded guilty to federal prosecutors’ charges that it had misbranded OxyContin as less addictive than it actually was and misled regulators, doctors, and patients about its risks.
 Purdue was fined $635 million.
 Other lawsuits have since been filed.

 Purdue knew for decades that OxyContin’s painkilling effect often tapered off hours before the advertised 12-hour mark — a problem that led many patients to become addicted, the Los Angeles Times reported last year.
 With OxyContin prescriptions falling in the US, the company’s owners are now using some of the same old marketing tactics, from patient discounts to seminars training doctors to prescribe opioids, to push the painkiller in Latin America, Asia, the Middle East, Africa, and other regions, according to the Times.